Authentic Hummus with vegetables and pita chips.

 Hummus – Creamy Delicious Chickpeas

-The creamy hummus dip is quintessential Middle Eastern dip.
+The creamy hummus dip is a quintessential Middle Eastern dip.
 It's delicious and nutritious at the same time.
-Served with pita bread or just with sliced vegetables.
+Pair it with falafel, roasted eggplant dip, or pickled turnips for a true Middle Eastern feast that’s both vegan-friendly and crowd-pleasing.

 Save Pin Recipe Print Recipe